 Continue down A1A to Mayport, one of the oldest fishing villages founded sometime around the late 1500’s.
 Grab a bite to eat at Singleton’s Seafood Shack and Safe Harbor Seafood Market & Restaurant, both proudly serve a staple in Northeast Florida--Mayport shrimp.

 With more than five miles of white-sandy beaches, Little Talbot Island is one of the few remaining undeveloped barrier islands in Northeast Florida; it has a three-mile hiking trail and a paved path for bicycles.
 It also offers a full camping facility with 40 campsites, fresh water, laundry facilities and two bathhouses.
 Big Talbot Island is a natural preserve perfect for bird-watching, photography and exploring.
 For an “Only In Jax” experience do not skip a trip to Boneyard Beach, it is famous for the live oak and cedar tree skeletons resting on the shore.

-Watch the sunrise from any point on our picturesque coast.
-Enjoy a favorite movie outdoor under the stars.
-Grab a blanket or camping chair and your best picnic basket (or a favorite take-out order) for Movies in the Park, held in Downtown, or Moonlight Movies at the Beach, held over the spring and summer annually.
 Located in the middle of the busy Arlington neighborhood, Tree Hill is an oasis for local wildlife and nature.
 The center is home to a museum of Florida's natural history, Jacksonville’s only permanent butterfly exhibit, a petting zoo and more than 50 acres of trails.
 Don't miss their annual Joseph A. Strasser Butterfly Festival every Spring.